 Warren Buffett was the guest of honor last night for the 25th anniversary dinner of the Economic Club of Washington, D.C.

-The chairman of Berkshire Hathaway Inc. (A) shared the stage with David Rubenstein, chief executive officer of the Carlyle Group and the club’s president, for its dinner speaker series.
+The chairman of Berkshire Hathaway Inc. (A:US) shared the stage with David Rubenstein, chief executive officer of the Carlyle Group and the club’s president, for its dinner speaker series.
 On the small table between their two chairs was Buffett’s ever- present can of Coca Cola.

 Rubenstein at one point asked the 81-year-old Buffett about his likely successor.

 “You’re not on the short list, David,” Buffett deadpanned.

 “Am I on the long list?”
 Rubenstein asked, to applause and laughter.